howonlee/mertonon/docs/v0_5_roadmap.md

+- [ ] Get intro BE test to work in any db state by hooking it harder to macro somehow

 - [ ] Graph consonance test is being persnickety again, whack it until it stays still
 - [ ] Exception handler that returns 400 instead of 500 if it eats something from validations
+- [ ] Figure out the session not actually establishing...
 - [ ] FE authn and authz hookup after login and session established
 - [ ] Intro, login redirect semantics if not authed